 Great Barrier Reef Snorkelling

-What to Expect on your Cairns Great Barrier Reef Snorkelling tour
+What to Expect on your Cairns Great Barrier Reef

 Choosing the right tour

-We also have experienced crew members that will take you on a guided tour with you holding onto a floatation ring, a fantastic option that we include free of charge for those who are not confident swimmers or who are particularly nervous about getting into the water.
+We also have experienced crew members who will take you on a guided tour with you holding onto a floatation ring, a fantastic option that we include free of charge for those who are not confident swimmers or are particularly nervous about getting into the water.
 We are here for you!

 Frequently Asked Questions